davidmrowe/www.rowerunning.co.uk/_posts/2025/2025-04-27-london-marathon-27-april-2025.md

 ![](/images/2025/london-marathon/20250427-london-marathon-2828.jpg){: style="width: 75%"}

 At about 15.5 miles I knew I’d find Sharon in the same place as we both were last year.
-I saw her, she saw me - I stopped for about five seconds for a quick kiss and to tell that this “this is bloody hard.”
+I saw her, she saw me - I stopped for about five seconds for a quick kiss and to tell her that “this is bloody hard.”

 When I saw anyone I knew I tried to smile and wave.